Enclosed religious orders: Contemplative orders

+Communities which are entirely dedicated to contemplation, so that their members in solitude and silence, with constant prayer and penance willingly undertaken, occupy themselves with God alone, retain at all times, no matter how pressing the needs of the active apostolate may be, an honorable place in the Mystical Body of Christ, whose "members do not all have the same function" (Romans 12:4).

 Exclaustration

-In the Roman Rite of the Catholic Church, once a person has made solemn, perpetual religious vows, the release from these monastic vows has to be approved by the ecclesiastical authorities.
-Normally there is a transitional period, called exclaustration, in which the person looks to establish a new life and determine if this is what they are truly called to do.
-This usually lasts up to six years under the 1983 Code of Canon Law.
-After this period the appropriate authority, generally the Holy See, determines that the wish to leave a religious life is valid and grants the former monk or nun release from their vows.
+In the Roman Rite of the Catholic Church, once a person has made solemn, perpetual religious vows, the release from these vows has to be approved by the ecclesiastical authorities.
+Normally there is a period of time, called exclaustration, in which the person lives outside the enclosure and the community and is exempt from the obligations of the consecrated life, such as prayer of the Liturgy of the Hours.
+Exclaustration of nuns must, in principle, be approved by the Holy See.
+Exclaustration can last up to five years under the 1983 Code of Canon Law.
+After this period the appropriate authority determines that the wish to leave a religious life is valid and grants release from their vows.